 Compounded oral liquids containing carboxymethylcellulose: Supply issue

-There is a supply issue affecting a number of oral liquids compounded by Biomed.
+There was a supply issue affecting a number of oral liquids compounded by Biomed.

 About this issue